-Finding: Complies as Proposed.
-The process involved an assessment of each alternative's impact on natural resources, including nearby Newell Creek.
-While some of the intersection improvements would have led to large impacts on the stream, the proposed project to add a right turn merge lane minimizes the addition of more impervious surface in the Natural Resource Overlay District.
-It also avoids any changes to the north side of HWY 213 that would impact the stream or the overlay area.
-The right turn lane project does include limited pavement widening along the edge of the right of way, which is partially within the Natural Resource Overlay District.
-The City will be required to undergo land use review for the impacts associated with the new impervious surface, and will be required to provide mitigation along with the construction of the new pavement.
-The appropriate reviews will occur during and after the project is designed and engineered, and before construction.
+The planning process for this proposal involved an assessment of each alternative's impact on natural resources, including nearby Newell Creek.
+No scenic, historic areas, or open spaces are identified in the project area.
+While some of the intersection improvements would have led to large impacts on the stream, the proposed project to add a right turn merge lane minimizes the addition of impervious surface in the Natural Resource Overlay District.
+It also avoids any changes to the north side of HWY 213 that would impact the stream or its regulated buffer area.
+The proposed right turn merge lane project will impact the NE quadrant of the intersection, which is within the Natural Resources Overlay District and contains both a mapped stream and mapped wetland (Exhibit 7).
+The mapped stream is Newell Creek, and the mapped wetland is wetland NE-8 in the City's Local Wetland Inventory Adopted in 1999 (Exhibit 8).